eXodiquas/sainandpuffering/README.md

 - You can also do `sainandpuffering` in your terminal and write whatever you want into stdin, after you finished you can do `ctrl+d` (or `C-d` for my EMACS peeps) to flush the input into the program.

 ## Usage
 Please do not use this tool.
 There are only a fraction of a fraction of people who find this funny.
 It isn't even done that good because some letter combinations don't sound good after switching, for example *arity* and *function* would result in *frity* and *aunction* and they do not sound or read that good.
-But we probably just have to life with the fact that some words sound more like chants to the *Gld Ods*.
+But we probably just have to life with the fact that some words sound more like chants to the *Gld Oods*.

 What I want to say is: USE AT OWN RISK